-Any enquiries about the CCTV system should be directed to the Head teacher.
+Any enquiries about the CCTV system should be directed to Mrs Laura Fielding, Headteacher.

-13. Photographs and videos
+12. Photographs and videos

 As part of our school activities, we may take photographs and record images of individuals within our school.

 We will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
 We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.